push-based/awesome-web-performance-snippets/snippets/check-header/Readme.md

 ## Description

-You can fins a detailled description in Harrys repository called [ct](https://github.com/csswizardry/ct#readme).
+You can fins a detailed description in Harrys repository called [ct](https://github.com/csswizardry/ct#readme).

 ## How to use it